BSc (Hons) Nursing - Mental Health

 Course details

-This course is approved by the Nursing and Midwifery Council (NMC).
-You will study alongside our Adult Nursing students throughout the programme and our BSc Paramedic Science students during year 1 of the programme to gain an understanding of how health and social care professionals work together to bring about the best in patient-centred care.
-Our course will develop your critical and reflective thinking and in doing so improve your self-awareness, self-confidence and personal resilience.
+You will study alongside our Adult Nursing and our BSc Paramedic Science students during Year 1 of the course to gain an understanding of how health and social care professionals work together to bring about the best in person-centred care.
+Our degree will develop your critical and reflective thinking and in doing so improve your self-awareness, self-confidence and personal resilience.

 You’ll be allocated a personal tutor, who will be a source of guidance, information and support during your studies.